What Are Dental Implants?

 Can Anybody Get Dental Implants?

 Most people with healthy gums and enough bone support, can go forward with the procedure.
-A dentist will assess suitability based on these factors and advise accordingly.
+A dentist like this Dentist in South Barrington will assess suitability based on these factors and advise accordingly.
 Even without adequate bone structure, there are treatments that can help to build up a jawbone prior to getting dental implants fitted.
 However, if a patient is suffering from a chronic disease such as diabetes, the procedure may not be suitable as healing can be difficult.

 Thinking of getting dental implants?
 Visit a local dentist to discuss the procedure further and speak about suitability.
 If this type of procedure isn’t doable, there are other options that may be suitable including crowns and bridges for minor damage to teeth.